aerogear-attic/aerogear-cordova-otp/README.md

     cordova platform add android
     cordova plugin add <location-of-this-plugin>
     cordova build

+## iOS
+Install [cocapods](http://cocoapods.org/) if you don't have it.
+Move Podfile out of the www directory and run install:

+    mv www/Podfile .
+    pod install

 ## Example
 Copy ``example/*`` into the ``www`` folder of your project and press the OTP button.
 Initially it will fire up the